gdamdam/awesome-decentralized-web/README.md

 * [ZeroNet](https://zeronet.io/) - a peer-to-peer web built on the Bitcoin blockchain for addressing, and identity and Namecoin for .bit domains.
 * [Freenet](https://freenetproject.org/)- a network aimed at activists and people living in repressive regimes.
 It uses a web of trust in high security mode, which allows users on the network to be effectively undetectable.
 * [MaidSafe](http://maidsafe.net/) - a soon-to-be-released decentralized internet and app infrastructure which rewards users for participating in the network.
+* [Samizdat](http://samizdat.childrenofmay.org/) - Samizdat is a platform for the self-hosted, peer-to-peer, cryptographically-secured internet.
 * [I2P](https://geti2p.net/) - Anonymous network with hidden services.
 * [Tor](https://www.torproject.org/) - Anonymous network proxy.